 There is nothing more satisfying than being self-motivated.
 Don't get me wrong, we all have those days when getting up in the morning is one SERIOUS struggle, but having that self-discipline to get up and be productive is great.
 If you want to achieve a goal, do it for you.
 You and you only should be your main motivation for losing weight, moving up on that career ladder or simply making it to the end of the week without breaking down.
 Each and every success should make you proud of you!

 Sometimes, relying on other people or focusing too much on everyone else rather than yourself can cause you to lose your way.
 Do you have a hobby?
 Maybe once upon a time, you did and now that's gone.
 Or maybe you never gave yourself a chance to explore your passions.
 Being independent gives you the chance to leave the family and friends at home and go out and find what makes you happy.
 Perhaps it's learning something new, helping people or exercise.
 Whatever that is, allowing yourself the freedom to discover it on your own will boost your self-esteem massively.

 5. Broaden Your Horizons

 Being independent all comes down to point number 5 - broaden your horizons.
 It is so easy to forget about taking time for you during our busy lives and in truth, we all don't practice self-care as much as we should.
-By consciously broadening your horizons you don't miss out on the opportunity or life experience leaving to less resentment and more fulfilment.
+By consciously broadening your horizons you don't miss out on the opportunity or life experience leaving to less resentment and more fulfillment.
 Life has so much to offer and regardless of how hectic your life can be or how many people depend on you - ensuring that you grab life with both hands is crucial to future happiness.